PaddlePaddle/Paddle/doc/design/cluster_train/README.md

 If trainer's etcd lease expires, it will try set key `/trainer/<unique ID>` again so that the master process can discover the trainer again.

+Whenever a trainer fails, the master process is responsible to schedule the failed task back to "todo queue". then kubernetes will try to start the trainer somewhere else, then the recovered trainer will try to fetch new task to continue the training.

 ### Parameter Server Process

 When the parameter server is started by Kubernetes, it executes the following steps at startup: